justEstif/project_odin_book_nextjs/notes/server/routes.md

 | [ﭧ] DELETE | /posts/:id                       | delete a post, only if the post if the current users |
 | [ ] DELETE | /posts/:id/comments/:id          | delete a comment                                     |
 | [X] POST   | /posts                           | create a post                                        |

-## GET `/posts`

-- Response:
-  - posts of friends of current user
-  - user:
-    - id
-    - profile
-      - name
-      - image

-## POST `/posts/:id`

-- Response:

-  - the created post

-  - creating a child comment vs updating a comment

-  - parent comment id and post id

-- I need to paginate the posts
-- get the first 10 posts
-- then get the 11 - 20 posts ...